lululeon/k8s-toy-deploy/README.md

 - eksctl installed

 ## :rocket: Quest
-Have fun crossing the following milestones with this tiny repo as your resource for yaml files and the applicationdockerfile.
+Have fun crossing the following milestones with this tiny repo as your resource for yaml files and the application dockerfile.
+Your quest is to try and meet the pre-requisites, and read a little about kubernetes in order to figure out how to:

 ```
 - build and tag the docker image
 - push it to an image registry (we assume ECR, but you're actually free to use whatever you want)